follow-the-sun/follow-the-sun.github.io/index.md

 The above principles allow the FTS to be used in any knowledge work (not just software development).
 There are claims that FTS is being used at General Motors and at OfficeTiger \[4\] \[5\].
 Some key assumptions in deriving the above principles are listed below:

-1. Each production site works during the day as "subteam" and it needs within-site coordination.
+1. Each production site works during the day as a "subteam" and it needs within-site coordination.
 2. A subteam can consist of one or more members.
 3. A handoff from one site to the other can be occasionally empty due to public holidays or emergencies.
 4. There is a common product repository which allows each site to be in sink with their work at the end of each workday.

 Follow the sun approach involves daily handoff of the work which suggests that there will be some reduction in the project duration.
 The detailed analysis needs to be done in order to understand the advantages to be gained in time.
 One such analysis is done using the "calendar" time \[1\] available for production.
-The term calendar efficiency helps in understanding the analysis further.
+The term *calendar efficiency* helps in understanding the analysis further.
 It is defined as the percentage of all of the calendar time (e.g., 24 * 7 = 168 hours available per week) that is used productively for work, so, a 40-hour workweek utilizes 23.8 percent of the calendar workweek, showing that there is a lot of room for calendar efficiency improvement.

 Table in Fig. 1 gives the relevant facts regarding various working schemes.
 For example, a baseline work is 30 hrs after taking into account non-task activities.
 Calendar efficiency can be increased in a simple way by working overtime (overload mode), but only improves the efficiency by 6%.
 Heavy overload still improves the efficiency by just 12% but it is not an effective strategy for long time due to employee burnout.
 This is where FTS potential gains a lot of attention as is evident in the bottom rows of the table.
 An optimal FTS configuration could raise the calender efficiency as high as 71.4%.